dustinpfister/blog_posts/_posts/threejs-object3d-get-by-name.md

 ### 4.1 - The Box Group module

 The logic that I first worked out in my previous example is now pulled into its own module.
 This is just something that I often end up doing when I start to make something that is starting to look like an actual project rather than just a simple copy and paste code snippet.
+The main feature of interest with this module with respect to the theme of this post is the create box group method at the top of the source code.
+In the body of this function I am setting names that should end up being unique for the group, and also each child of the group.

 ```js
 (function (api) {